 May 2013: The Great Canadian Aircraft Engine Exchange is launched to St. Anthony, N.L., some 6,800 km away.
 The town, which has a memorial Canso on display that still has a pair of working engines, agrees to let the Fairview group take them back to Alberta.
 In exchange, the farmers give the memorial a set of inoperative display engines.

 May 2016: The Canso is moved out of Wilson’s shop, the wing and engines are mounted on, and the plane is wheeled down the road to the Fairview Airport.

 June 18, 2017: The first official flight of the restored Canso takes place at the Fairview airport.

-(Story Sourced from Keith Gerein, Edmonton Sun)
+(Story Sourced from Keith Gerein, Edmonton Sun, with edits)